Skip to Content

 This is a full review of the Homax Tough as Tile refinishing kit in the spray paint form and paint can form.
-I’ve shared all my thoughts on this product as I paint my kitchen tile backsplash and transform it with a beautiful new white gloss finish.
+I’ve shared all my thoughts with a step-by-step tutorial on how I painted my kitchen tile backsplash and transformed it with a beautiful new white gloss finish.

 I’m in the process of giving my kitchen a mini makeover.
-Our plan (shortly after we moved in four years ago) was to gut the old 1980’s kitchen and install a brand new one.
+Our plan (shortly after we moved in four years ago) was to gut the old 1980’s kitchen and install a brand new one with new kitchen cabinets.

 Fast forward four years, a global pandemic, crazy inflation and mass shortages.
 Let’s just say that brand new kitchen is on hold…possibly indefinitely.